-Pedestrian accessibility during winter is particularly important for Monroe County, which experiences inclement weather throughout much of the year.
-A considerable number of people walk and bike all winter long, whether they are going to work or school, accessing services, shopping, exercising, attending church, or participating in any number of other everyday activities.9 Research has shown that more people would do the same if infrastructure were appropriately maintained.
-Wellmaintained walkways and bikeways also strengthen community confidence in the multimodal network and provide more equal access to the transportation system.
+Pedestrian accessibility during winter is particularly important for Monroe County, which experiences inclement weather three to five months of the year.
+A considerable number of people walk and bike all winter long, whether they are going to work or school, accessing services, shopping, exercising, attending religious activities, or participating in any number of other everyday activities.
+Research has shown that more people would do the same if infrastructure were appropriately maintained.
+Well-maintained walkways and bikeways also strengthen community confidence in the multimodal network and provide more equal access to the transportation system.